shane-k-j/jboss-trading/README.txt

-This code was written to be deployed against a JBoss EAP 5.1.2 server.

-As such, you will need to modify the jmx-console-users.properties file to uncomment out the admin user.
+Install JBoss EAP 5.1.2 and enable the 'admin' user in the 'jmx-console' domain by uncommenting it out in the jmx-console-user.properties file.

-Integration tests can be run from the root project using the localhost-remote profile when the server is running and reachable via localhost on port 8080.
+Start the server in the all or production profile.
+The server should be reachable at localhost on port 8080.

+run.sh -c all

+Execute the performance tests by running Maven with the 'localhost-remote' profile.

-e.g. - mvn clean install -P localhost-remote
+mvn clean install -Plocalhost-remote

-The server needs to be running the all or production profile.

-e.g. - ./run.sh -c all